jeremyf/takeonrules-hugo-theme/README.md

 - **contentDisclaimers**: (Array) Indicates that this entry has some associated content disclaimer
 - **itemtype**: The schema.org itemtype for this entry (see `mention.html` for implementation details)
 - **description**: Similar to note, treat as `itemprop="description"`
-- **dfn**: deprecate

-#### Todo

-The `linkToGame.html` shortcode does similar work as the `dfn.html` shortcode; Which does similar work to `abbr.html`.
-I believe I can consolidate these.
-Here are the scenarios:

-- When I first reference a game, then it should cite the work, link to the offer, and introduce an abbreviation.
-For example: `<cite><a>Stars without Number: Revised Edition</a></cite> (<abbr title="Stars without Number: Revised Edition">SWN</abbr>).
-In <abbr title="Stars without Number: Revised Edition">SWN</abbr>...`
-- When I first reference an abbreviation, then it should render the RDFa information.
-- On the first rendering of an abbreviation OR game; In other words, both of these should use the same cache key to determine if I've already rendered the assistive links to content.

-In further reading of DFN, I need to remove that shortcode from my blog posts and instead use it for the glossary page.

 ### Other Stuff